Embryology: Embryology in the Islamic tradition

-Passing reference to embryological notions also appear in the Qur'an (22:5), where the development of the embryo proceeds in four stages from drop, to a blood clot, to a partially developed stage, to a fully developed child.
+Passing reference to embryological notions also appear in the Qur'an (22:5), where the development of the embryo proceeds in four stages from drop, to a clinging clot, to a partially developed stage, to a fully developed child.
 The notion of clay turning into flesh is seen by some as analogous to a text by Theodoret that describes the same process.
 The four stages of development in the Qur'an are similar to the four stages of embryological development as described by Galen.
 In the early 6th century, Sergius of Reshaina devoted himself to the translation of Greek medical texts into Syriac and became the most important figure in this process.
 Included in his translations were the relevant embryological texts of Galen.
 Anurshirvan founded a medical school in the southern Mesopotamian city of Gundeshapur, known as the Academy of Gondishapur, which also acted as a medium for the transmission, reception, and development of notions from Greek medicine.
 These factors helped the transmission of Greek notions on embryology, such as found in Galen, to enter into the Arabian milieu.
 Very similar embryonic descriptions also appear in the Syriac Jacob of Serugh's letter to the Archdeacon Mar Julian.

 Embryological discussions also appear in the Islamic legal tradition.